What Is a Partition Action in North Carolina and How Does It Work?

 Any person with a legal interest in the property can file.
 That includes:

-Heirs, devisees and assignees also qualify if they hold a recorded interest.
+Heirs, devisees and assignees also qualify if they hold an interest.

 How the Process Works

-1. Filing the Complaint: The plaintiff names all known co-owners and files a complaint in the county where the property lies.
-The complaint states each person’s interest and requests a division or sale.
+- Filing the Complaint: The plaintiff names all known co-owners and files a special proceeding in the county where the property lies.
+The petition states each person’s interest and requests a division or sale.

-3. Appointment of Commissioners: If owners cannot agree on dividing the land, the judge appoints commissioners.
+- Appointment of Commissioners: If owners cannot agree on dividing the land, the clerk or judge appoints commissioners.
 Under G.S.
-46-18, commissioners survey the land and recommend whether to divide or sell.
+46-18, commissioners partition the property and report their actions to the court.

-5. Order of Partition: The judge issues an order for partition in kind or sale.
+- Order of Partition: The clerk or judge issues an order for partition in kind or sale.
 If the court orders a sale, it schedules a public auction.

 Key Points to Consider